turboshook/TurboshookProjectTemplate/README.md

 - `HurtBox`: `Area2D`-derived scene that detects collisions with `HitBox` instances and makes their `HitData` available to their parent scene for handling.

 # Configuring DevUtils
-**DevUtils** is a lightweight developer console that can be accessed while the project is running in-editor in or in debug mode by pressing the ``` key.
+**DevUtils** is a lightweight developer console that can be accessed while the project is running in-editor in or in debug mode by pressing the `~` key.
 It comes with some general-purpose commands, but new commands can be added by updating the `/game/autoload/devutils/data/commands.json` file.
 For example:
 ```
 "NewCommandBase": {
 	"commandstring": {
 		"arg_count": 0,
-		"explain_text": "The text that will be printed to the console when using the explain command."
+		"explain_text": "The text that will be printed to the console when using the explain command.",
+		"missing_base_error": "Some helpful error text."
 	}
 }
 ```